 Existing law defines a "forensic autopsy" as an examination of a body of a decedent to generate medical evidence for which the cause of death is determined.
 In cases in which a forensic autopsy is performed, existing law requires the manner of death to be determined by the coroner or medical examiner of a county.

-This bill would, in any county in which the offices of the sheriff and the coroner are combined, prohibit the sheriff-coroner from performing an autopsy or determining the manner, circumstances, and cause of death if the sheriff-coroner has a conflict of interest when determining the manner, circumstances, and cause of death, as specified, including any in-custody death, as defined.
-The bill, instead, would require the sheriff-coroner to request another county that has established an office of medical examiner, as specified, or a third-party medical examination team that is separate and independent from the office of the sheriff-coroner and meets certain physician qualification requirements, as specified, to determine the manner, circumstances, and cause of death.
+This bill would, commencing January 1, 2027, in any county in which the offices of the sheriff and the coroner are combined, prohibit the sheriff-coroner from determining the circumstances, manner, and cause of death, as provided, for an in-custody death, as defined.
+The bill, instead, would require the sheriff-coroner to contract with another county that has a coroner's office that operates independently from the office of the sheriff, another county that has established an office of medical examiner, as specified, or a third-party medical examination provider that is separate and independent from the office of the sheriff-coroner and meets certain physician qualification requirements, as specified, to determine the circumstances, manner, and cause of death.
+The bill would define "in-custody death" for purposes of the bill to include, among other things, the death of a person who is detained, under arrest, or is in the process of being detained or arrested, is en route to be incarcerated, or is incarcerated at a municipal or county jail or state prison, or who is en route to be detained, or is detained, at a federal correctional facility or immigration detention facility, as provided.

 This bill would except an independent medical examination performed pursuant to those provisions from the provisions described above that require, in the case of a forensic autopsy, the manner of death to be determined by the coroner or medical examiner of a county.